 Working on a standing desk that wobbles is very annoying.

 Contrary to popular opinion, placing more equipment on the desktop (e.g., large monitors) does not solve the issue.
-It does precisely the opposite, as it raises the desk’s centre of gravity.
+It has precisely the opposite effect, as it raises the desk’s centre of gravity.

 At the low to mid-range, most standing desks are very stable.
 Even the cheap ones.